Why do CELP?

 Won’t I miss my friends at school?
 What about extracurricular activities?

 You can see your friends and participate in music and sports before and after school, and you will be making new friends in CELP.

 Will I be behind in school?

 CELP offers two compulsory credits and two elective credits so that you will be well prepared.
 All courses meet the same requirements as conventional school credits.

 You will need good rain gear and a three-season sleeping bag.
 Much of what you need, you probably already own (e.g. a wool sweater) or can borrow from others.
 We supply equipment such as tents, snowshoes and canoe paddles.

 Do I have to be an athlete or a treehugger?

-No CELP and Headwaters attract all kinds of students.
+No CELP attracts all kinds of students.
 Some students apply because they enjoy outdoor activity, some because they are interested in teaching elementary students, some because they are interested in the environment, and others because they want a “non-traditional” educational setting.
 We will teach you all the skills you need to be successful in the program.
 You just need a good attitude and willingness to try new things.

 What if I can’t afford the course fee?